tiprankstipranks

 The market value of our capital stock and debt securities could be substantially affected by various factors.

-The market value of our capital stock and debt securities will depend on many factors, which may change from time to time and may be outside of our control, including: - Prevailing interest rates, increases in which may have an adverse effect on the market value of our capital stock and debt securities;- The market for similar securities issued by other REITs;- General economic, political and financial market conditions;- The financial condition, performance and prospects of us, our clients and our competitors;- Changes in legal and regulatory taxation obligations;- Litigation and regulatory proceedings;- Changes in financial estimates or recommendations by securities analysts with respect to us, our competitors or our industry;- Changes in our credit ratings;- Actual or anticipated variations in quarterly operating results of us and our competitors; and - Failure to achieve the perceived benefits of the Merger and the transactions contemplated by the Merger Agreement or if the effect of the Merger and the transactions contemplated by the Merger Agreement on our results of operations or financial condition is not consistent with the expectations of financial or industry analysts.
-In addition, over the last several years, prices of common stock and debt securities in the U.S., trading markets have experienced extreme price fluctuations, and the market values of our common stock and debt securities have also fluctuated significantly during this period.
+The market value of our capital stock and debt securities will depend on many factors, which may change from time to time and may be outside of our control, including: - Prevailing interest rates, increases in which may have an adverse effect on the market value of our capital stock and debt securities;- The market for similar securities issued by other REITs;- General economic, political and financial market conditions;- The financial condition, performance and prospects of us, our clients and our competitors;- Changes in tax, legal and regulatory obligations, including without limitation due to changes in federal, state, or local governing administrations;- Litigation and regulatory proceedings;- Changes in financial estimates or recommendations by securities analysts with respect to us, our competitors or our industry;- Changes in our mix of investments and revenue-generating activities over time;- Changes in our credit ratings;- Actual or anticipated variations in quarterly operating results of us and our competitors; and - Failure to achieve the perceived benefits of our strategic acquisitions and/or engagement in new verticals, investment structures or other revenue-generating activities.
+Prices of common stock and debt securities in the U.S., trading markets have experienced extreme price fluctuations, and the market values of our common stock and debt securities have also fluctuated significantly during this period.
 As a result of these and other factors, investors who purchase our capital stock and debt securities may experience a decrease, which could be substantial and rapid, in the market value of our capital stock and debt securities, including decreases unrelated to our operating performance or prospects.

 Share Price & Shareholder Rights - Risk 2